pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 An example of this is imagine you have been working on a banking application - let's call it Bank-A. In it, you have security measures like passwords.
 Bank-A contains a lot of sensitive information: name, address, social security number, bank account numbers, and more.
 A malicious actor could make a website called Bank-B that looks like Bank-A. If a user mistakenly goes to Bank-B, they can enter their login information into Bank-B. Bank-B can then use the user input, create a login request to Bank-A, capture all the information, and make additional requests to transfer money or delete accounts.

 One way to prevent this is to build in an extra request before each request.
 This request is typically referred to as a [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
 This preflight request checks several things, including the server origin against the client origin.
-If the origins are different, the actual request is rejected.
+If the origins are different, the actual request is rejected before it reaches its intended route.

 In this case, when preflight checks are set up, Bank-A will automatically reject any requests from Bank-B because the origin is different than expected.
 This automatic cross-origin blocking is called [`Cross-Origin Resource Sharing` or CORS for short](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).